Jose Garcia Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 12th-ranked team ERA across all MLB pitching staffs (4.04).
+- The Pirates have the 12th-ranked team ERA among all league pitching staffs (3.94).

-- Pirates pitchers combine to give up the 10th-fewest home runs in baseball (20 total, one per game).
+- Pirates pitchers combine to give up 20 home runs (one per game), the 10th-fewest in the league.

-- The Pirates are sending Keller (1-0) out for his fifth start of the season.
-He is 1-0 with a 3.80 ERA and 25 strikeouts in 23 2/3 innings pitched.
+- Hill (1-2) gets the starting nod for the Pirates in his fifth start of the season.
+He has a 5.57 ERA in 21 2/3 innings pitched, with 15 strikeouts.

-- In his most recent appearance on Sunday, the right-hander tossed six innings against the St. Louis Cardinals, allowing three earned runs while surrendering seven hits.
+- In his most recent outing on Tuesday against the Colorado Rockies, the left-hander went six innings, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.